patil11/fitzlab/README.md

 	This contains references for running flow and optimizing the LSR II cytometer at the core.
     2. facscan
 	This contains mostly historical references for panels and running the the modified, five-color, FACScan cytometer.
+    3. protocols
+	This branch contains our most active and up-to-date protocols.